kevinpollet/whoami/README.md

 - `key`: give me a key.
 - `port`: give me a port number. (default: 80)
 - `name`: give me a name. (it can be also defined with `WHOAMI_NAME` environment variable)
+- `client-ca`: give me a CA to require and verify client certs.

 ## Examples